Published: Tuesday 07 February 2023

 - Oxytocin is also often associated with the let down reflex in breast feeding.

-So how does this relate to infant massage and baby yoga?
+So how does this relate to infant massage, baby yoga, baby reflexology and Calmer Stories?

-Of course, there is lots of skin-to-skin contact in both infant massage and baby yoga which, if you look back at our first point, helps stimulate the hypothalamus part of the brain to produce lots of lovely oxytocin.
-This should be in both the baby and the parent or carer, and results in relaxation and happiness all round!
+Of course, there is lots of skin-to-skin contact in infant massage, baby yoga and baby reflexology which, if you look back at our first point, helps stimulate the hypothalamus part of the brain to produce lots of lovely oxytocin.
+Even when using the Calmer Stories approach - when massage is generally done over clothing, rather than on skin - comforting touch is key.
+In all of these cases, oxytocin should be in both baby or child and the parent or carer, and results in relaxation and happiness all round!